 - Special federal trucking laws apply to commercial drivers.

-- Victims may face strong opposition from the team of attorneys that truck companies often employ.
+- Victims may face strong opposition from the truck company’s team of attorneys.

 - Evidence tends to get “lost” or destroyed unless an attorney takes steps to prevent that.

-We can help with your claim and hold negligent drivers or carriers liable for the harm you have suffered.
+We can help with your claim and hold negligent drivers or carriers liable for your harm.

 Florida Trucking Accidents Do Significant Damage